apache/tvm/docs/dev/convert_layout.rst

 ConvertLayout pass is extremely easy to use.
 The pass is not a part of default relay.build pipeline.
 The intended usage is to call it between the framework-to-relay parser and relay.build module call.

+In order to specify the layouts to convert to, we create a mapping of heavily-layout sensitive operators to a list of the desired layouts for that operator.
+The first example below specifies data layout, we allow the kernel layout to be automatically converted to one that is supported by TVM (for that particular data layout and operator).
+This is specified by the use of the "default" keyword.
+The second example shows how we could have also converted to a specific kernel layout of our choosing.
+It's worth noting that the following examples will convert to the same layouts i.e. `{'nn.conv2d': ['NCHW', 'default']} == {'nn.conv2d': ['NCHW', 'OIHW']}`

 .. code-block:: python

     # TFlite framework to Relay parser - Default layout is NHWC